xmatters/xm-labs-remedy-helix-onprem-ondemand/README.md

 # Testing

 ## Triggering a notification
-To trigger a notification, create a new incident with a priority of High or Critical in BMC Remedy, and assign it to a user or group that exists in both BMC Remedy and xMatters:
+To trigger a notification, create a new incident with a priority of High or Critical in BMC Remedy/Helix, and assign it to a user or group that exists in both BMC Remedy/Helix and xMatters:

 <kbd>
   <img src="media/RODTriggerNotification.png">